Tra4er/Uno-Server/README.md

 # Uno-Server
 This is a server for a game UNO.
-Link to a client is in the README.

 Client : https://github.com/YR17/uno